 I also really loved the booth for Pearl Invitations.
 They had so many intricate and beautiful wedding invitations on display.
 It was like a magical paper wonderland!
 One style of invitation that really caught my eye were those that had lace-type envelopes like the ones in the photo to the left.
 I think they are so romantic and elegant and would tie in really well with the boho vibe I’m going for.
 The other type of invitation that seems to be really trendy right now are those that are printed on semi transparent paper.
 Pearl Invitations also had a few of these on display, but I’m not totally sure if I’m a fan or not.
 While they’re creative and super interesting to look at, I want to ensure my wedding invitations are also practical and readable.
 Since the bridal show, I’ve been inspired and have started digging online for a design program, templates or online print shop.
 I’ve been loving looking through the hundreds of different invitation, RSVP and enclosure card designs on elegantweddinginvites.com.
 They have an amazing selection of styles and themes, with lots of different fonts and backgrounds.
 The price point for a full set of invitations and RSVP cards look to be pretty reasonable, so I am definitely going to keep on my list of possible vendors for my invitations.
 I would be curious to know if any of you have used elegantweddinginvites.com before and if the quality of their product was what you expected.
 Be sure to let me know in the comments.

 Overall, I’m really happy that I went to Canada’s Bridal Show.
 I met a lot of really great vendors and managed to come away with a few ideas for my own wedding.
-Like any new experience, it came with its odd moments, but at least I have a few stories to share!
+I would definitely love to attend another bridal show – perhaps one of a smaller and more intimate scale (if those even exist haha!).
 Are any of you planning on going to Canada’s Bridal Show when it comes back again this fall?
 What do you hope to get out of the experience?
 Have you already attended a bridal show before?
 What are some tips and tricks you would share for a first time attendee?
 Leave your thoughts below!